-With 2014 well underway, Craig Uhlenbrauck, vice president of educational and commercial for Miron Construction Co., Inc., provides a look back at the educational construction industry and provides a glimpse into trends that can be expected this year.
+With 2014 well underway, Craig Uhlenbrauck, vice president of education for Miron Construction Co., Inc., provides a look back at the educational construction industry and provides a glimpse into trends that can be expected this year.

 What trends have you seen in educational construction in 2013-14?